roblabs/codepen.io/mapbox-highlight-by-us-county/README.txt

  # Customer Interface
 ## Set City or County mode using switch
 ### Click on a City
-  * Sets a dark color marker
+  * Set a dark color marker
   * Add new > Add tags, 'apply' settings by pressing a color
   * Update existing > change colors, change tags, or remove altogether by 'apply' same color
 * Hover on a City